raspberrypilearning/sense-hat-puzzle-box/en/step_1.md

 ### What you will make

-Try out a version of the puzzle box you will create in the Trinket emulator below:
+Try out a puzzle box similar to the one you will create in the Trinket emulator below:

 <iframe src="https://trinket.io/embed/python/f850ca183b?outputOnly=true&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>